evilfactory/Omegle-Evil-Bot/word2vec/readme.md

 To make it work you need clone

-how to make this work you need clone https://github.com/Planeshifter/node-word2vec into this folder
+to make this work you need clone https://github.com/Planeshifter/node-word2vec into this folder

 and then install the depedencies